LennonLab/sigma-spore-phage/virulence/code/virulence_SP10.md

     ##
     ## data:  Vp by phage
     ## t = 1.2194, df = 12.886, p-value = 0.2446
-    ## alternative hypothesis: true difference in means between group del120 and group wt is not equal to 0
+    ## alternative hypothesis: true difference in means is not equal to 0
     ## 95 percent confidence interval:
     ##  -0.01609505  0.05772004
     ## sample estimates: